The Pleyela Piano Player - Pleyel, Wolff, Lyon et Cie, Paris, c. 1905 onwards.

 Pleyela Music Roll Catalogue no. 33, Paris, c.
 1925.

-Wires from the Pleyela recording piano were connected to a floor-standing marking machine, which can be seen in the following photograph, together with its six indicator lamps, no doubt signalling to the staff the operational status of the equipment.
+By the late 1920s, there was no longer the need to keep the details of roll recording such a closely-guarded secret, and the marking machine was photographed for a book on Mechanical Music by Eugène H-Weiss, published by Librairie Hachette in Paris in 1930.
+Wires from the Pleyela recording piano were connected to the machine, which can be seen in the following picture, together with its six indicator lamps, no doubt signalling to the staff the operational status of the equipment.
 The edges of two paper spools can be seen on the right of the roll, and it is unlikely that the paper was simply allowed to cascade on to the floor in normal circumstances.
 The blank roll was fed from the rear of the machine, passing by equipment which very probably marked constant lines for each note, and possibly prepared the paper chemically.

 Pleyela Recording Machine, Paris, 1920s.